JoaoVictorMagalhaesSouza/JoaoVictorMagalhaesSouza/README.md

 - 🌱 I’m currently learning **How to Improve Speed Up for Python Codes in Data Science Aplications**

+- 🌱 I’m currently learning **How to Automatize ML Pipeline in VertexAI in Google Cloud Platform**

 <h3 align="left">Connect with me:</h3>
 <p align="left">